1816 United States presidential election: Statistics

 Monroe won the election decisively, carrying 33 of the 39 constituencies representing 183 electoral votes.
 He received a majority of the electoral votes from 16 states, including every state where electors were chosen by popular vote.
-Three states where electors were chosen by the legislature—Connecticut, Delaware, and Massachusetts—and three popular election districts in Maryland chose upledged Federalist electors, representing 38 electoral votes.
+Three states where electors were chosen by the legislature—Connecticut, Delaware, and Massachusetts—and three popular election districts in Maryland chose unpledged Federalist electors, representing 38 electoral votes.
 Four Federalist electors (the three Maryland Federalists and one elector from Delaware) did not vote; the remaining 34 voted for Rufus King.

 There was no agreement among the Federalists as to a vice presidential candidate.
 Twenty-two electors voted for Howard, all from Massachusetts; Connecticut's electors split their votes between the former U.S. senator from Pennsylvania James Ross (5) and the chief justice of the United States John Marshall (4), while three Delaware electors voted for the U.S. senator from Maryland Robert Goodloe Harper.
 Tompkins received the votes of all 183 Democratic-Republican electors.